brandlewco/jesserieser-hugo-cc/content/about/_index.md

     margin_left: '10'
     margin_right: '0'
     background_color: '#ff6a5a'
-    text: >-
-        “I’ve worked with tons of photographers that can’t make something great out of nothing.
+    text: "“I’ve worked with tons of photographers that can’t make something great out of nothing.
 You made gold from a blank canvas.
-Thank you.” - _Devin Gillespie Creative Director, Wieden+Kennedy Portland_

-        "It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” _\- Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press_

-        “This shoot would not have been such a success without your attention to detail, hands-on approach, and upfront leg work.
-Thank you!”- _Kate Moore Senior Art Producer, Anomaly New York_

-        “You are incapable of taking a normal picture.” - _Jen Lamping Lead Print Producer RPA Los Angeles_
+Thank you.” -\__Devin Gillespie Creative Director, Wieden+Kennedy Portland_\n\n\"It’s no easy task to enter the world of contemporary art color photography, but you have successfully done so with your own unique voice.” _\\- Rob Schaefer Senior Acquisitions Editor, Princeton Architectural Press_\n\n“This shoot would not have been such a success without your attention to detail, hands-on approach, and upfront leg work.
+Thank you!”- _Kate Moore Senior Art Producer, Anomaly New York_\n\n“You are incapable of taking a normal picture.” - _Jen Lamping Lead Print Producer RPA Los Angeles_"
     parallax: true
     text_size: lg
     background_image_toggle: false